jscriptcoder/Reacher-Continues-Control/Report.md

 2. **PPO**
 <img src="images/ppo_net.png" width="450" />

 We use ReLU activation function in all hidden layers.
-Last layer will just output our predicted Q-value or value state, V(s).
+Last layer will just output our predicted Q-value, Q(s,a), or value state, V(s).

 ## Plot of Rewards